omeresas/Ticket-Sale-Microservices-TS-React/ticketing-app/notes/markdowns/06-implementation-cookie-jwt.md

 );
 ```

-To solve the type error, we can verify the presence of `process.env.JWT_KEY` for TS before attemting to use it. **Instead of verifying the presence inside a route, we should do that at the very start of auth app, just before connecting to MongoDB**
+To solve the type error, we can verify the presence of `process.env.JWT_KEY` for TS before attemting to use it. **Instead of verifying the presence inside a route, we should do that at the very start of auth app, just before connecting to MongoDB.**

 ```ts
 const start = async () => {